liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 not notice that the scale of danger were tipping in Roswaal's favor and continued.

-Musica: \[This is the major event shaking up the country.
-Do you have a preferred candidate, Miss?\]
+Musica: \[This is the major event shakin' up the country.
+Do ya have a preferred candidate, Miss?\]

 Petra: \[Hmm, I'm not quite sure.
 I'm still evaluating it.\]

 Musica: \[That's a very cautious and wise answer, in a good sense.
-Of course, we're also keeping our eye on the Royal Selection―― but in a bad sense.\]
+Of course, we're also keepin' our eye on the Royal Selection―― but in a bad sense.\]

 Petra: \[In a bad… sense?\]